 Planning Webinars for Maine Communities

-Presented by LaMarr Clannon, Non-Point Education for Municipal Officials
+Presented by LaMarr Clannon, Non-Point Education for Municipal Officials (NEMO)

-Presentation: Low Impact Development (recording temporarily unavailable)
+Presentation: NEMO Low Impact Development slide presentation

 Taking action to protect clean water and cut expenses can become a win-win situation with Low Impact Development (LID) techniques such as green streets, infiltration areas, porous pavement and gravel wetlands.
 This webinar presents data from the University of New Hampshire Stormwater Center on the effectiveness of various treatment techniques in cold climates, and economic case studies on the use of LID techniques in watersheds, both nearby and across the nation.